hacdias/playground/go/notes-to-hugo/README.md

 # Notes to Hugo

-This is just a small package I built to convert my markdown Notes to a Hugo friendly format, inclunding backlinks and a few other informations.
-It's used to build my digital garden at [notes.hacdias.com](https://github.com/hacdias/notes.hacdias.com).
+This is just a small package I built to convert my markdown Notes to a Hugo friendly format, including backlinks and some other information.
+It was used to build my digital garden at [notes.hacdias.com](../../websites/hacdias-notes/).
 Note that this package is really tailored for my use case.

 ## Install

 ```
-go install github.com/hacdias/notes-to-hugo
+go install github.com/hacdias/playground/go/notes-to-hugo
 ```

 ## Usage